Abizern/KVOWithBlocks/README.markdown

 be treated as a readonly branch. *do not perform any development on this branch*.

-if you are using this as a submodule, keep up to date with the latest changes by

 ### The development branch

 The development branch contains the category files as well as Xcode projects for